stuarthua/gfwlist/README.md

 # gfwlist

-> Awesome-OpenWrt gfwlist && its dnsmasq rules (whith ipset or not)
+> Awesome-OpenWrt gfwlist && its dnsmasq rules (with ipset or not)

 ## Usage